Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 * REQUEST, how long it took to respond to a request.

 ### PROCESS COUNT (PCC)
-This query purpuse is to count processes.
+This query purpose is to count processes.

 SELECT count(*) FROM Public_APICall WHERE awsRegion='us-east-1'